frankhale/toby/README.md

 bower install
 ```

+***BEFORE BUILDING***

-***NOTE: Before building the source code you'll need to copy over the
+Before building the source code you'll need to copy over the Typescript
-Typescript definition file that I've made for the `youtube-search` node module.
+definition files that I've made for the `youtube-search` and `title-case`.
+This
-This file is located in `/definitions/youtube-search.d.ts` and needs to be
+file is located in `/definitions/youtube-search.d.ts` and needs to be copied to
-copied to `/node_modules/youtube-search` and renamed to `index.d.ts`***
+`/node_modules/youtube-search` and rename it to `index.d.ts`.
+The `title-case`
+one should be copied to `/node_modules/title-case`.

+The `title-case` definition is just a modification of the one that already
+exists but makes one change so that it can be imported using the import keyword.

+#### Building the Source Code

 The server needs to be built using Grunt.